ClearBlade/clearblade-iot-core-migration/README.md

 The tool was written in Go and therefore requires Go to be installed (https://golang.org/doc/install).
 In order to compile the tool for execution, the following steps need to be performed:

-1. Retrieve the adapter source code
+1. Retrieve the migration tool source code
     - `git clone git@github.com:ClearBlade/clearblade-iot-core-migration.git`
 2. Navigate to the _clearblade-iot-core-migration_ directory
     - `cd clearblade-iot-core-migration`